8 Symptoms Of Gingivitis And How to Prevent Them

 Here are 8 gingivitis symptoms to watch out for:

-8. Loose teeth or changes in the way your teeth fit when you bite down.
-In fact, if your teeth are at this point, it is likely that you have gone past gingivitis to the much more destructive periodontitis.
+- Loose teeth or changes in how your teeth fit when you bite down.
+If your teeth are at this point, you have likely gone past gingivitis to the much more destructive periodontitis.

 What factors can increase my risk for gingivitis?